WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-26-monitor-net-microservices-with-prometheus.md

   </p>
 </div>

-Next, add the metric server to expose the metrics which can be scrapped by Prometheus.
+Next, add the metric server to expose the metrics which can be scraped by Prometheus.
 Use the following code and make sure you add it before app.UseEndpoints... in the Startup.cs class:

 <script src="https://gist.github.com/WolfgangOfner/b51793ea1e3a2eb9df7fb3bbbd7fef58.js"></script>